-Other real estate owned: Other real estate owned is carried at the lower of the principal amount of the loan outstanding at the time of acquisition, plus any acquisition costs, or the estimated fair value of the property, less disposal costs.
+Other real estate owned: Other real estate owned is carried at fair value less selling costs at the time of acquisition.
+Subsequent write downs are based on the lower of carrying value or fair value, less selling costs.
 The fair value of the property is determined based upon appraisals.
 As with impaired loans, if significant adjustments are made to the appraised value, based upon unobservable inputs, the resulting fair value measurement is categorized as level 3 measurement.